m-tashriful-alom/m-tashriful-alom.github.io/README.md

 # M Tashriful Alom
-**High School Student | AI & Web Developer | Milan, Italy**
+**High School Student | Milan, Italy**

-This is the repository for my personal portfolio and CV.
+I use this repository as my personal website.

 ## About Me
 I am a student at **IIS Giovanni Giorgi** in Milan, specializing in **Information and Communication Technologies (TIC)**.